Milkessa-Oljira/RL-Book/Readme.md

-This is a repository where i showcase code implementations from my Reinforcement Learning journey.
+This is a repository where I showcase code implementations from my Reinforcement Learning journey.